Outdoor aircraft display open 10:00am to 3:00pm

 The Durham Regional Police JetRanger helicopter is based at the Oshawa Executive Airport and will be on display.
 Talk with the tactical police officers who fly in "Air 1".

 ORNGE AgustaWestland AW139 Medical Helicopter

 If not flying a medical patient, ORNGE plans to display one of their medical helicopters.
 It will likely only be available for a few hours during the show, so you might see it land and take off.
 Read about the ORNGE fleet of airplanes and helicopters here.
 Learn about aviation careers with ORGNE at their booth in the exhibit hangar.

 Pitts Special S2

 First Flight offers aerobatic flights in this exciting biplane.
-You could purchase a ride to find out what it is like to fly upside down !
+You could purchase a ride to find out what it is like to fly a loop!

 Learn more about Oshawa Fire Services click here.